FIFA 17

 FIFA 17 is a football simulation video game developed and published by Electronic Arts under the EA Sports label.
 It was released in September 2016 for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
 This is the first FIFA game in the series to use the Frostbite game engine.
 Borussia Dortmund player Marco Reus serves as the cover athlete on the game.
+The online servers for the game were shut down on 14 February 2023.

 Gameplay

 The new features in FIFA 17 include new attacking techniques, physical player overhaul, active intelligence system and set piece rewrite.
 EA also announced at Gamescom 2016 that Squad Building Challenges and FUT Champions will be in FIFA Ultimate Team, but not in the Xbox 360 and PlayStation 3 editions of the game.

 Commentary is once again provided by Martin Tyler and Alan Smith with Alan McInally (in-game score updates), Geoff Shreeves (injury reports), and Mike West (classified results for major leagues).
 Commentary in other languages (such as Spanish and French) is also provided.

 EA Sports announced at E3 2016 that they will have all 20 Premier League managers' likenesses in the game.
 New goal celebrations, such as Paul Pogba's 'Dab' and Mesut Özil's 'M' celebration, feature in the game.